 Introduction

-The rapid development of effective COVID-19 vaccines brought the hope of a rapid return to normalcy, but heterogeneous vaccination rates, both among countries because of inequitable distributions of doses (Usher 2021) and within countries (Caspi et al. 2021; Murthy et al. 2021), jeopardize epidemic control.
+The rapid development of effective COVID-19 vaccines brought the hope of a rapid return to “normalcy”, but heterogeneous vaccination rates, both among countries because of inequitable distributions of doses (Usher 2021) and within countries (Caspi et al. 2021; Murthy et al. 2021), jeopardize epidemic control.

 Hesitancy and hostility toward vaccination have been comparatively high in France in recent decades (European Commission.
 Directorate General for Health and Food Safety.
 2018).
 It is particularly the case since the 2009-2010 vaccination campaign against pandemic flu, the contested management of which in France was a tipping point that led to higher vaccine hesitancy and hostility (Guimier 2021; Ward et al. 2019).
-The trend was confirmed with the COVID-19 pandemic (Lindholt et al. 2021; Spire, Bajos, and Silberzan 2021): just before Covid-19 vaccines became available, intentions to get vaccinated were comparatively very low in France (44% of the respondents in (Wouters et al. 2021) in the Fall 2020; about 40% of respondent in XXX (France 2021) (XXX TODO clean citation) in December 2020).
+In the 1990’s, the Hepatitis B vaccine and sclerosis controversy played also a role in the development of a strength anti-vaccine movement in France.
+The trend was confirmed with the COVID-19 pandemic (Lindholt et al. 2021; 2021): just before Covid-19 vaccines became available, intentions to get vaccinated were comparatively very low in France compared to other countries (44% of the respondents (Wouters et al. 2021).
+In the Fall 2020; about 40% of respondent in XXX (France 2021) (XXX TODO clean citation) in December 2020).
 Acceptance of the COVID-19 vaccine however gradually grew during 2021 XXX (France 2021).

 Spatial heterogeneties in vaccination rates have already been documented in France for previous vaccines.
 Vaccination coverage for the Hepatitis B vaccine and for the Measles-Mumps-Rubella vaccine has been lower in the South of France, and especially in the South-East of the country (Guimier 2021).
 Distance to the central political power in Paris, as well as a sense of belonging to a local community with a strong cultural identity, have been put forward as potential explanations for this geographic gradient in vaccination rates (Guimier 2021).
 Attitudes toward vaccination are also known to be influenced by social and territorial inequalities.
-Surveys conducted in 2020 in France showed that respondents with lower education Spire, Bajos, and Silberzan (2021), lower income levels or less trust in authorities (Spire, Bajos, and Silberzan 2021; Lindholt et al. 2021) were more likely to be hostile to COVID-19 vaccines.
-A survey conducted in July 2021 in France (Bajos et al. 2022) on close to 81000 participants indicated that unvaccinated respondents were more likely to have lower income and more likely to belong to racialised minorities than vaccinated ones.
-The survey also confirmed that mistrust in the government was fueling refusal to be vaccinated (Bajos et al. 2022).
+Surveys conducted in 2020 in France showed that respondents with lower education (Coulaud et al. Vaccine, 2022), lower income levels or less trust in authorities (Spire, Bajos, and Silberzan 2021; Lindholt et al. 2021) were more likely to be hostile to COVID-19 vaccines.